uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 I can’t bring back my language; I lost that.
 I lost my culture, you know.”[^91]

-Other than ali, the only significant programs for language preservation are the CanadaTerritorial Language Accords ($4.[^1] million annual budget), which support territorial government-directed Aboriginal language services, supports, and community projects in Nunavut and the Northwest Territories.
+Other than ALI, the only significant programs for language preservation are the CanadaTerritorial Language Accords ($4.[^1] million annual budget), which support territorial government-directed Aboriginal language services, supports, and community projects in Nunavut and the Northwest Territories.
 In Yukon, language revitalization and preservation projects are supported through transfer agreements with ten of the eleven self-governing Yukon First Nations.[^92]